6-year-old boy in South LA accidentally shoots himself while playing with gun, authorities say

 Authorities responded to the area of 123 Street and Denker Avenue when reports came in at approximately 6:21 p.m.

-The severity of the child's injuries was not immediately clear, but the child was rushed to Harbor-UCLA Medical Center.

-According to the Los Angeles County Sheriff's Department, the boy shot himself in the lower torso area.

-The child's father was taken into custody for negligent storage of a firearm.
+The child's father was taken into custody suspected of negligently storing a firearm.

 6-year-old boy in South LA accidentally shoots himself while playing with gun, authorities say